umiao/ece209as_project/docs/report.md

 ### Limits

 All these above SOTA models we mentioned don't consider the case of the lack of training data.
 For example, PhysioNet has a total of 80% missing values and is very sparse which means it's hard for us to find a true ground truth to train our imputation models.
 This will cause the bad performance of classification using the imputed data.
 All these methods need a plenty of training data and can't use other datasets to help.
+At the same time, these SOTA methods are specialized on certain datasets and lack ability of generalization.
+With higher complexity of model structure and representative ability, these models are vulnerable to overfitting.

+When it comes to the formulation and utilization of dataset, the implementation of many of the above works is biased.
+This is becasue they generate fixed-length sequence in a non-overlapping manner.
+If the total length of serial training data is $N$ and the desired sequence length is $n$, then the sliding stride would be exactly $n$.
+At the same time, only $\lfloor \frac{N}{n} \rfloor$ sequences can be generated as training data.
+It is highly possible that the model would learn some latent periodical pattern, rather than the pattern of trends and dynamics.
+*E.g.*, in the Physionet dataset, we only consider the $48$ hours of sensor data for each patient from the time they are sent to the hospital.
+If the starting time of sequence changes, the model would show a decrese of performance.

 ## Novelty & Rationale:
+1. In order to solve the shortage of training data from identical and independent distribution as the unknown sequence to be imputed, we propose a framework which extracts training data from different domains and scenarios.
+2. We propose and evaluate several encoder structures for feature selection from serial data.
+The encoder is trained under the End-to-End structure.
+That is to say, the input sequence is first mapped to a low-dimensional vector representative with the encoder and then mapped back to its original dimension (length) with a decoder.
+We require the decoded output to be similar to the original input as possible.
+3. We introduce clustering algorithm to accelerate the process of extraction of similar feature.
+If we match the sequences in our data 'pool' (with the current sequence with missing values) in an one-by-one manner, we would face extremely high memory and computational overhead.
+In our experiments, the training set has scale of around 350K sequences.
+With the encoder and clustering design, we reduce the cost of forming a training set from 350K encoding + comparison operations to 20 encoding + comparison operations (20 is the number of cluster centers).
+4. We explore different implementations of the imputation model to optimize the performance.
+We also introduce downstream task with actual meaning to prove that imputation with higher quality helps in the downstream task, no matter the data missingness is introduced manually or by nature.

 ## Potential Impact: